Definition between Sensor Resolution, Sensitivity, and Accuracy

 This is true as long as the value stays below a certain limit.
 This means the change is small.
 The sensor only reacts when a change goes above this limit.

-Resolution is about how well an analog signal turns into a digital one.
-It shows the smallest change the sensor can notice.
+Resolution is about how well an analog signal to noise ratio turns into a digital one.
+It shows the smallest change that the sensor can detect.

 Resolution depends on the sensor’s design and calibration.
 In digital sensors, it is set by the A/D converter’s bits.
-Higher resolution means more precise readings but can reduce stability.
+Higher resolution gives more accurate readings, but it can make stability worse.

 Sensor Accuracy

 Definition: Accuracy shows how close a sensor’s measurement is to the true value.
-It is the biggest difference between the measured and real values, usually within plus or minus three standard deviations, and applies over a certain range.
+The main difference is between the measured values and the real values.
+This difference is usually within plus or minus three standard deviations.
+It applies over a certain range.

-Measurement accuracy includes errors from the sensor’s circuits and its calibration.
-For temperature sensors, there are two grades defined by national standards: Class A and Class B.
+Measurement accuracy includes errors from the sensor’s circuits and how it is set up.
+For temperature sensors, there are two grades: Class A and Class B.

 Resolution is not the same as accuracy.
 It shows how well we can see small changes, not just big mistakes.
-Usually, higher resolution or accuracy means we might lose some other features, like sensitivity.
+Higher resolution or accuracy often means we may lose some other features, such as sensitivity.

 Conclusion

 Knowing the differences between sensitivity, resolution, and accuracy can help you use sensors better.
-It also improves system performance in many ways.
-Each factor is important.
+It also makes the system work better in many ways.
+Each factor matters.

-They help make sure measurements are correct.
-They also ensure systems work well in different situations.
+They help make sure measuring devices are correct.
+They also make sure systems work well in various situations.

-If you need advanced solutions for environmental monitoring or sensor applications, reach out to **Coda Sensors**.
+If you need better ways to watch the environment or use sensors, reach out to **Coda Sensors**.
 They provide modern technologies made for your needs.

-Hunan Coda Electronic Tech Co., Ltd creates new sensor solutions.
-They have modern facilities and skilled workers.
+Hunan Coda Electronic Tech Co., Ltd makes new sensor solutions.
+They have new facilities and skilled workers.

 This has helped them build a strong reputation worldwide.
 They always deliver high-quality products around the globe.
-Visit Coda Sensors today to learn more!
+Visit Coda Sensors today to find out more!

 In meteorological monitoring, CODA, with strong expertise and extensive experience, has developed various monitoring solutions for customers.